-Joining policymakers on stage will be representatives from WSBI-ESBG member banks in Spain, Germany, Austria, France, Sweden and the United States.
-ESBG President Isidro Fainé and ICBA CEO Camden Fine are confirmed, along with Johanna Orth, Head of Group Regulatory Affairs, Swedbank, and Karl-Peter Schackmann-Fallis, Executive Member of the Board, German Savings Banks Association (DSGV).
+Three policy-laden panels brought on stage policymakers, representatives from ESBG member banks and policy experts from think tanks and policy bodies.
+European Parliament ECON Committee Vice-Chair Peter Simon took part the first panel on anchoring trust and adjusting regulation for a growing economy, joined by ICBA CEO Camden Fine, Johanna Orth, Head of Group Regulatory Affairs, Swedbank, and Karl-Peter Schackmann-Fallis, Executive Member of the Board, German Savings Banks Association.

 Why the conference is important